-Using a Nest thermostat is one of the easiest ways to optimize the daily schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you may expect, it won’t work well or at all if you see an error code appear.
-The specific error code supplies useful information about the underlying problem, something a professional technician can use to offer solutions that much sooner.
+Installing a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you may expect, it won’t work well or at all if you see an error code show up.
+The exact error code provides useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much quicker.

-Let’s consider seven of the most frequent error codes you may find on your Nest thermostat.
-We’ll explain the basics of each error code along with how you could solve it and the approximate cost to do so.
-Remember that while the costs will ultimately hinge on the specific Nest model, you can count on paying between $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific components needed to complete repairs.
+Listed below are seven of the most frequent error codes you may discover on your Nest thermostat.
+We’ll review the basics of each error code along with how you can fix it and the approximate cost to do so.
+Remember that while the investment will ultimately hinge on the precise Nest model, you can expect to pay about $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components required to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the problem is dealt with.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A professional technician will examine electrical connections and wiring until they uncover the source of the problem.
+The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should inspect electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.

-They’ll shut off the power and slowly inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of exposed copper.
-When they locate the damaged connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively inspect each wire, ensuring they are fully inserted into the connector with the correct amount of exposed copper.
+After they locate the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-Presuming the breakers are on, you can search a couple of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+Assuming the breakers are on, you can search a handful of other places before consulting a professional technician.

-Since this error can consume your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and deliver power through a USB cable.
-Assuming it reveals error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it will likely be best to call a pro.
+As this error can consume your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re working with.
+You can detach the thermostat from its base and supply power by using a USB cable.
+Assuming it displays error code 195, you may continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This may stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician should meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician needs to meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Even though this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off as soon as possible.
-You can then contact a professional technician with the proper experience detecting and solving electrical issues.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is transported using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off straightaway.
+You can then get in touch with a professional technician with the proper experience identifying and resolving electrical problems.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being shut off, but it may also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s best to speak with a local professional.
+This will sometimes be as easy as the breaker being turned off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s time to speak with a local professional.